SvenSchneiderDVAG/watch-dawg/README.md

 # Watch Dawg

-Watch Dawg is a tool written in go to observe download folder and sorting known files to dedicated folders.
+Watch Dawg is a tool written in Go to observe download folder and sorting known files to dedicated folders.

 For e.g. files with extension '.txt' or '.pdf' automatically will be moved to folder 'Documents'.